python/cpython/Doc/library/tempfile.rst

 .. function:: TemporaryFile([mode='w+b'[, bufsize=-1[, suffix[, prefix[, dir]]]]])

-   Return a file (or file-like) object that can be used as a temporary storage area.
+   Return a file-like object that can be used as a temporary storage area.
 The file is created using :func:`mkstemp`.
 It will be destroyed as soon as it is closed (including an implicit close when the object is garbage collected).
 Under Unix, the directory entry for the file is removed immediately